OctopusDeploy/blog/blog/2021-05/deploying-nodejs/index.md

 ---
-title: "Deloying a NodeJS application with Octopus Deploy"
+title: "Deploying a NodeJS application with Octopus Deploy"
-description: "Learn how to deploy an application written in NodeJS with a MongoDB back-end with Octopus Deploy"
+description: "Learn how to deploy an application written in NodeJS with a MongoDB back-end with Octopus Deploy."
 author: shawn.sesna@octopus.com
 visibility: public
 published: 2021-05-19-1400